artlabs/w3bkit/docs/w3bkit.md

 ### design/source

 If you want full control over the framework you have access to the sourcecode.
-The important file to customize the framework will be `_variables.scss`.
+The important file to customize the framework will be `design/source/_variables.scss`.
 To learn how to customize and compile the design framework on your own, see [customizing](#customizing).

 ### php/inc